-Five lectures George Soros recently delivered at the Central European University in Budapest which he founded in 1991 distill a lifetime of his thinking on finance, capitalism, and open society In a series of lectures delivered at the Central European University in October 2009, George Soros provided a broad overview of his thoughts on economics and politics.
+Five lectures George Soros delivered at the Central European University in Budapest – which he founded in 1991 – distill a lifetime of thinking on finance, capitalism and open society In a series of lectures delivered at the Central European University in October 2009, George Soros provided a broad overview of his thoughts on economics and politics.

 Written in 1998, Soros analyzes an earlier global financial crisis and demonstrates how faulty theoretical assumptions combined with human behavior had led to the turmoil.
 He suggests remedies to the meltdown, based on his years of experience as a financier and philanthropist.

 George Soros has done more for open societies than any other private citizen in the world.
-Here he describes his experiences helping to bring about democratic change in Eastern Europe—experiences that are especially relevant now that our country has begun to intervene (though in an entirely different way than Soros) to create functioning democracies.
+In Underwriting Democracy he describes his experiences helping to bring about democratic change in Eastern Europe—experiences that are especially relevant now that our country has begun to intervene (though in an entirely different way than Soros) to create functioning democracies.

 George Soros compares and contrasts open and closed societies and illustrates the superiority of the open society system.
 He offers solutions for the then crumbling Soviet Empire to integrate into the free world.

 In this special edition of the classic investment book, The Alchemy of Finance, George Soros presents a theoretical and practical account of current financial trends and a new paradigm by which to understand the financial market today.
 This edition’s expanded and revised Introduction details Soros’s innovative investment practices along with his views of the world and world order.